 First, we’ll start with DC.
 If your home is in Maryland specifically in Montgomery or Prince George’s County, scroll down a bit.

 Is DC a landlord friendly state?
 No. The District of Columbia is one of the most pro-tenant municipalities in the United States.
 Yes, in the entire US.
 However, real estate values remain stable and quickly appreciating which makes the area very attractive to investors.
 Is it profitable being a DC landlord?
 Yes, absolutely!

 As a private landlord it is important to understand all of the local regulations to ensure you and your asset is protected.

 Steps To Rent a Single-Family Property in Washington, DC

-Below are the requirements if you own and rent a single-family home, town house, duplex, individual condominium unit or individual room.
-This does not include Apartment Houses (with three or more units) or Rooming House (with six or more occupants).
+Below are the requirements if you own and rent a single-family home, townhouse, individual condominium unit, individual room, or duplex (2-units).
+This does not include what is referred to as Apartment Houses (with three or more units) or Rooming Houses (with six or more occupants).

 A Basic Business License for the One Family Rental category is required.